 SCOPE – Started 2020

-SCOPE is a new mission between NASA, professors Dr. Jones & Dr. Zanetti, graduate students at UT Austin and Johnson Space Center (JSC), and the TSL.
+SCOPE is a mission between NASA, professors Dr. Jones & Dr. Zanetti, graduate students at UT Austin and Johnson Space Center (JSC), and the TSL.
 The project’s focus is to develop an algorithm that demonstrates surface-feature based navigation and timing.
 The navigation and timing data will be calculated by identifying surface features (craters) on the Moon.

 SERPENT – Started 2018